mtheall/ftpd/README.md

 - Supports multiple simultaneous clients.
 The 3DS itself only appears to support enough sockets to perform 4-5 simultaneous data transfers, so it will help if you limit your FTP client to this many parallel requests.
 - Cutting-edge graphics.

+- Toggle backlight on 3DS with SELECT button
+- Toggle backlight on Switch with MINUS button

 ## Latest Builds
 NDS: https://mtheall.com/~mtheall/ftpd.nds